McMahonLab/boot-camps/version-control/git/mobility/Readme.md

     $ git branch report
     $ git checkout report

+Pro-tip:  You could also create a branch and check it out with one command `git checkout -b report`.

 Go ahead an add a file and commit it.

     $ touch report.tex